Self Employed And Freelancers Featured

 How do federal tax credits, like the Earned Income Credit, apply to self-employed individuals?

 Self-employed individuals may be eligible for federal tax credits, including the Earned Income Credit (EIC), provided they meet specific eligibility criteria.
-The EIC is designed to benefit low- to moderate-income working individuals and families, and self-employment income qualifies as earned income for this credit.
+The EIC is designed to benefit low- to moderate-income working individuals and families, and net earnings from self-employment qualify as earned income for this credit.

 Eligibility for the Earned Income Credit

-• Must have earned income: Self-employment income qualifies as earned income for EIC purposes.
-This includes net earnings from self-employment reported on Schedule C or Form 1040, line 12 (if filing Schedule SE).
+• Must have earned income: Net earnings from self-employment qualify as earned income for EIC purposes.
+This generally includes net profit from a business after applicable adjustments related to self-employment tax.

 • Income limits apply: The EIC is subject to income phase-outs based on filing status and number of qualifying children.
-For 2025, specific thresholds will apply, but exact figures are not provided in the retrieved context.
+Investment income must also be below the annual IRS limit.

 • Must file a return: Even if not required to file a tax return, self-employed individuals should file to claim the EIC and receive any refundable amount.

-• Qualifying children: If claiming the credit with qualifying children, the child must meet age, relationship, and residency requirements.
+• Qualifying children: If claiming the credit with qualifying children, the child must meet age, relationship, residency, and joint return requirements.

 Reporting Self-Employment Income for EIC